 ICQ, AOL Instant Messenger, Yahoo Instant Messenger and any other instant messaging programs should not be used.

 In addition, there are programs that send continuous packets across the network, once again, slowing things down and using bandwidth unnecessarily.
-The most popular ones OIT has encountered include WebShots, and any of the stock-ticker
+The most popular ones ITS has encountered include WebShots, and any of the stock-ticker

 update programs.
 We request that you uninstall any of these applications from the workstation in your office.